Homeowners and tenants applying for Rate Rebate

 - you live in supported accommodation

-- you already receive Housing Benefit for rates or low income Rate Relief
+- you already receive Housing Benefit and Rate Relief

 - you’re entitled to Pension Credit, unless your partner already receives Universal Credit

 If you aren’t eligible for Rate Rebate, you might get other help to pay your rates.

 For the full list of people who aren't eligible for Rate Rebate, read the regulations: